SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 MOST IMPORTANT NOW:
-* Laundry
-* Pack
-* Costume
-* Move basement stuff into bedroom
 * Fix respeaker on #5
-* Upgrade V1 pea
+* Finish upgrading V1 pea

+* Need another PicoVoice account? ash.eldritch was disabled, but it seems to still be working?
+*	LEDs in Bluetooth speaker Pea (El wire?)
 * Do what I can here to make upgrading Tom's easier over there.
 * Test 4, 5, 6
 * Test battery life
-* Need another PicoVoice account, ash.eldritch was disabled.
-*	LEDs in Bluetooth speaker Pea (El wire?)
 * Switch branch to demo
-* Gather stuff to bring

 * Make plantasia tune
 * ALSO humming thing???
 Ask Lucy about that
 * Add squeal effects etc to squealing activity
 * Update spoken strings for scavenger hunt (see script below)
 * Create new Rhino model with only stuff that we need for the event (add stuff from intentservice)
   * Need a bunch of new strings if we're going to do the call/response in lab just from wake words

 * Create mother pea activity
 * Add a system shutdown command
-* Set up Pis for Shurland WiFi: Shurland-Appliance / 15321532
+* Set up Pis for Shurland WiFi: scripts/add_wifi.sh "Shurland-Appliance" "15321532"
+* Bug: "go to sleep" inside conversation doesn't shut down LEDs, maybe doesn't stop service properly.
+Only works via the intent.
 *	Amazon returns